tlevine/rectangle-traversal/readme.md

 If any of the variables was "other", the trial was ignored.

-These data were modeled as a bivariate analysis of variance with two independent variables.
-Since all values of "other" were ignored, all of the veriables had exactly two levels.
+These four variables were modeled with bivariate analysis of variance with two independent variables.
+Since all values of "other" were ignored, all of the variables had exactly two levels.